Irwin-Calmag/Ecommerce-Sales/README.md

 3. *Shipping and Delivery Performance*: Analyze the commonly used shipping types, identify regions or products with frequent delivery issues to assess efficiency.
 This will helps stakeholders to work on optimizing shipping strategies to minimize delays, hence enhancing customer satisfaction.

-An interactive power bi dashboard can be downloaded here.

 ### Data Strucrure & Initial Checks
 The dataset consists of the following columns:
-1. *Calendar Table*:  Reference table that includes Product name,Product name id,product family and product type...
+1. *Customers Table*:  Comprises of customers details like First name, last name, customer id, country, segment and the city .
 Allows us to evaluate which products are most popular and profitable.

-2. *Ecommerce*: Sales, COGS, order date and quantity.
-It helps us track purchasing patterns and identify high-performance products.
--Each unique record represents a sales transaction with information about the sales dates as well as the sales quantity and product.
+2. *Orders Table*: Each unique record represents a sales transaction with information about the order dates, total sales, order id, order quantity and product name.

-3. *State Codes*: The dataset includes plants geographical details such as country, country_code,latitude and longitude.
-This helps us evaluate regional performance and tailor marketing strategies to different areas.
+3. *State Codes*: This table gives the state names, latitudes and longitudes.

    ![ERD E-commerce](https://github.com/user-attachments/assets/e86243ac-bd86-4963-94a9-58d1d0267c7d)